 Fig. 14 shows DASH's gmean performance as the number of entries in the merge unit grows, relative to the default (16 entries).
 While small merge units incur some degradation (e.g., 8 entries is 3% slower), the default is sufficient, and a merge unit with unbounded entries is only 3% faster.
-Thus, prioritized tasks enable dataflow execution with minimal resources (each tile's merge unit is much smaller than the issue queue of a modern OOO core).
+Thus, prioritized tasks enable dataflow execution with minimal resources (each tile's merge unit is footprint 50 -

-Figure 14: Sensitivity to DASH merge unit size.
+DASH merge unit size.